iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ![R](Image/R.png)

-- The difference between predicted value and actual value.
+- The difference between the predicted value and the actual value.

 ![Residual](Image/Residual.png)

-- Should be as low as possible (Complete removal of error is impossible)
+- Error should be as low as possible (Complete removal of error is impossible)

 ![Difference](Image/Difference.png)